-#10.
-If you live with a nurse, help them set up a decontamination station.
+10. If you live with a nurse, support them by setting up a decontamination station

-Nurses are doing everything they can to prevent the spread of COVID-19 to friends and family, especially the ones they live with.
+Nurses support our communities every day and they are doing everything they can to prevent the spread of COVID-19 to friends and family, especially the ones they live with.
 Here is what you can give them to help them set up a decontamination station:

 - Dedicate an area in the garage or outside the front door

 - Leave clothes out for them to change into

 - Don’t give any hugs until they have showered

 - IntelyCare, a post-acute facility workforce management company, launched a free COVID-19 training certification program for healthcare professionals.